fontello/modernpics.font/README.md

 - grouped glyphs on demo page, for convenience
   (and synced order with other iconic fonts)
 - changed css glyphs names, to be more semantic
+- partially realligned to middle line (need more work)

 License
 -------